SS Prinz Eitel Friedrich (1904): Service history

-She was commissioned on 5 August 1914 and sailed from Tsingtao the same day to join company with Admiral Graf von Spee and the German East Asia Squadron.
+She was commissioned on 5 August 1914 and sailed from Qingdao the same day to join company with Admiral Graf von Spee and the German East Asia Squadron.
 These were at Pagan in the Caroline Islands, and Prinz Eitel Friedrich arrived there on 12 August.

 On 13 August she was detached for independent operations with a remit to attack and destroy allied commerce.
 She sailed south to start this mission along the coast of Australia.